zibonbadi/lastrange-icons/README.md

 # LaStrange icons

 A clean, simple icon theme for easy and focused computing.
+Originally developed for [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food), the theme aims to be simple in both design and implementation while keeping a distinctly Unix-like aesthetic ...with some modern quality-of-life considerations.

-Originally developed for [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food), the name is a reference to Tom LaStrange, the inventor of [the TWM window manager](https://en.wikipedia.org/wiki/Twm), which served as the main inspiration for the desktop theme.
+The name is a reference to Tom LaStrange, the inventor of [the TWM window manager](https://en.wikipedia.org/wiki/Twm), which served as the main inspiration for the desktop theme.
+Other influences include printed paper, [the Athena widget library](https://en.wikipedia.org/wiki/X_Athena_Widgets) and [the Amiga Workbench](https://en.wikipedia.org/wiki/Workbench_(AmigaOS))

 # Philosophy

 ## Do One Thing And Do It Well

 This theme being tailor-made for Linux (notably the XFCE desktop environment), it's design is naturally influenced by the Unix philosophy.
-Everything is designed according to a set of simple, predefined rules (outlined below), which are to be applied thoroughly, consistently and automatically across the entire system, such that the user's cognitive load is reduced by associative consistency.
+Everything is designed according to a set of simple, predefined rules (outlined below), which are to be applied thoroughly, consistently and if possible automatically across the entire system, such that the user's cognitive load is reduced by associative consistency.
 In short: Things that work similar, look similar, are similar.

 ## No Frills, No Distractions, No Secrets